 You can find an excellent array of accommodation options.
 The CBD is perfect for backpackers, and you can find lots of budget accommodation.
 Alternatively, you can find medium to high-end hotels too.

-Best Places To Stay In Cairns Cbd?:
+Best Places To Stay In Cairns Cbd for first-time visitors?:

-🔍FIND BEST HOTELS IN CAIRNS3.
-Parramatta Park, quiet area in Cairns
+🔍FIND BEST HOTELS IN CAIRNS

 If you want to stay in a spot that’s very close to the CBD, but a bit quieter then you will love Parramatta Park.
 Parramatta Park is home to Cairns Showground, Little Barlow Park, West Barlow Park, Parramatta Park, and Barlow Park.